zuozhenggh/learning-library/developer-library/converged-db-on-premises/json/json-livelabs.md

 It's likely we want to send and receive JSON documents to and from and our database, and store them in tables.
 Oracle Database has a huge amount of functionality that makes this easy.

-Oracle database provides a comprehensive implemention of SQL, for both analytics and batch processing.
+Oracle database provides a comprehensive implementation of SQL, for both analytics and batch processing.
 JSON held in the Oracle Database can be directly accessed via SQL, without the need to convert it into an intermediary form.
 JSON collections can be joined to other JSON collections or to relational tables using standard SQL queries.

 **Storing and Managing JSON Documents**

-JSON documents can be stored usinga VARCHAR2, CLOB, or BLOB column.
+JSON documents can be stored using a VARCHAR2, CLOB, or BLOB column.
 An IS JSON SQL constraint ensures that the column contains only valid JSON documents, allowing the database to understand that the column is being used as a container for JSON documents.

 Oracle’s JSON capabilities are focused on providing full support for schemaless development and document-based storage.
 Developers are free to change the structure of their JSON documents as necessary.
 With the addition of JSON support, Oracle Database delivers the same degree of flexibility as a NoSQL JSON document store.